 So what can business owners do to start to prepare for ownership transition so they are ready when the time is right?

-- 1. Plan for transition.
-It’s never too early to start planning.
+- Plan for transition – it’s never too early to start planning.
 Whether your motivation is getting to that umbrella drink on the beach as fast as possible, or wanting to make sure you are increasing value in preparation to sell or pass down to the next generation, having a plan will help you achieve your goals.

-- 4. Increase and unlock value.
-If the value of your business is not as high as it needs to be to fund your retirement, knowing this sooner than later allows you the opportunity to work to increase the value in your business and achieve your financial goals.
+- Increasing and unlocking value—If the value of your business is not as high as it needs to be to fund your retirement, knowing this sooner than later allows you the opportunity to work to increase the value in your business and achieve your financial goals.
 You can learn more about the 8 Drivers of Value in a recent blog I wrote on this topic.

 Whether you run a business in a rural or urban community, these four steps are the best place to start laying the foundation for a successful ownership transition.